Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/02. Conference Top Authors By Static Rank/README.md

 |  ADL URI    | string | The URI of the Azure Data Lake Store where the script wrote its output.
 You can find this information through Azure Portal by navigating to [{Your data lake store instance}] -> [Overview] -> [Essentials]  |
 | Conference Short Name | string | Used for finding the correct path to files output by the script.
 This should be the same value as @conferenceShortName in the script for the template to load correctly. |

 We made the top right corner of the scatter chart the "ideal" corner for easier visual consumption.
-Since we can't make Power BI show decreasing X/Y axes, we have to flip the rank from postive to negative.
+Although a lower rank value should represent better rank standing, Power BI doesn't support decreasing X/Y axes.
+We flip the rank from postive to negative such that authors with best normalized static rank and static rank will appear on the top right.
 We did this by creating a measure with a formula of -1 * rank.
 ![](/images/PBISignFlipMeasure.png "flip sign using measure")